advosama/control_5relay_esp32s_siri_webserver_ios14_googleassation/README.md

 then i testd on ESPAsyncWebServer its work fine

-i check it
+you can check it
-after i upload the code to the board
+after i upload the code on example 1 to the board
 1- i open the serial monitor and copy my ip address
 2- i open a new tab on browser and log in to my ip address for example (192.168.8.105)

-now i can control the 5 of relays and switch it on or off
+now i can control the 5  relays and switch it on or off

+on example 2 i can control 5 relay with google assation using iftt and adafruit on file you find all detial

-but i can't get the way to add asingle switch on ios14 for all of 5 relays whail im using 220v ??
+but i can't get the way to add the 5 relays to  ios14 with home kit

-pleas help me with the home kit !!
+pleas help me with the home kit to control 5 relays with ios14 !!